 How does this relate to scenography?

 Visual narratives, particularly on the stage, need not be logical.
-Surrealism, particularly in its identification with dreams and dream-logic, provides a structure for ways of interpreting perception of the world around us without resorting to naturalism, realism, abstraction or symbolism.
-Importantly,surrealism connects with postmodernism (see Marsha Kinder’s important essay “Music Video and the Spectator: Television, Ideology & Dream”) which is poorly defined for students of theatrical design.
-Surrealism can give one a framework and language to assess postmodernism.
+Surrealism, especially in its identification with dreams and dream-logic, provides a structure for ways of interpreting perception of the world around us without resorting to the tropes of naturalism, realism, abstraction or symbolism.
+It is an important tool in a theatrical designers toolkit.